 … and it identified the qualities they think Behavioral Health Centers of Excellence should be measured against.

-In our ever-changing landscape of health care and mental health, I really identified with the seven elements they described — and I was also looking at them from a workplace violence prevention
+In our ever-changing landscape of health care and mental health, I really identified with the seven elements they described — and I was also looking at them from a workplace violence prevention perspective as well.

 So here’s my spin on how the seven elements can be supported by or made possible by a quality workplace violence prevention program.

 Become a behavioral health center of excellence with these 7 elements